chaseeb/kin-node-agora/README.md

 API leveraging the Kin-Node SDK.

-This example app will show basic usage for creating accounts, submitting payments, submitting batch earns, checking balances, checking transacaction data and receiving Sign and Event webhook calls.
+This example Node API will show basic usage for creating accounts, submitting payments, submitting batch earns, checking balances, checking transacaction data and receiving Sign and Event webhook calls.

 Setup:

 - Clone the repo
 - run "npm install" in your local directory
-- update the .env file with the recommended variables
+- update the .env file with the recommended variables (TODO)

 Start:

+Navigate to main project directory in terminal
-Run "node index.js"
+Run "node /src/index.js"

 Testing: